2601 Bryant Drive

 Tuscaloosa’s first licensed black mortician, Mr. Will J. Murphy, built this two-story craftsman bungalow in the early 1920s as his private residence.
 Materials from the old state capitol building a few blocks away, such as bricks and window sills, were salvaged when it burned in 1923 and used in the house’s construction.
 Today, the structure operates as a museum focusing on the lifestyle of affluent blacks during the early 1900s.
 The Murphy-Collins House is the home of the Murphy African American Museum

-Tours take place Wednesday through Saturday from 1:30 pm – 4:30 pm, or can be arranged by contacting the staff at 205-758-2861.
-Museum is handicapped accessible.
+Tours can be arranged by contacting the staff at 205-758-2861.
+The museum is handicapped accessible.

 This property is an affiliate of the Tuscaloosa County Preservation Society.